 The ideal candidate — sorry, let me rephrase that, the “perfect candidate” is like a unicorn.
 They are extremely elusive, if not completely imaginary.
 You have heard about them in meetings with the hiring managers and read about them in your candidate persona documents but probably haven’t seen them.
 Now I am not saying they don’t exist, they probably do but they are extremely hard to spot.

 I have seen lots of friends making the mistake of passing on the best breed stallions in search of the unicorn and only realizing the folly later.
 The stallion who once starts looking for a move in their careers don’t stick around too long and you most definitely will end up losing them.
 Now you are a bit desperate.
-The position has been open for quite long and its going to reflect poorly on you and your hiring manager.
+The position has been open for quite a long and it’s going to reflect poorly on you and your hiring manager.
 So you mutually agree to lower your hiring bar and end up hiring a suboptimal candidate, let’s call that candidate “the pony”.

 Does the narrative ring a bell?
 If only I had a penny every time I went through this myself.
 This is a systemic problem that plagues so many founders and recruiters we work with.
 The fundamental problem is the one where all of us are greedy to do better without realizing what actually is better in the longer run.
 If you are going through this same cycle again and again, here are a few practices that would help.

 The purpose of the entire recruitment process is not to find the best candidate out there, it is to get a great candidate for the job at hand.
-Make sure that your hiring manager and senior executive team is in sync with this.
+Make sure that your hiring manager and senior executive team are in sync with this.
 It doesn’t necessarily mean lowering your hiring bar.
 What it does necessarily mean is to move fast when you find a great candidate who can do the job well.

 Interviews are not very good leading indicators for the candidate’s success at the job.
-This has been established again and again, including google!
+This has been established again and again, including Google!
 Communicate this very clearly with your hiring manager and interviewers.
 I am not saying that interviews don’t serve a purpose in the recruitment process.
 They are probably the most important part of the recruitment process.
 It is essential that the candidate gets to meet your team and people sit down with each other and determine if the person can be effective at their jobs and if they will be able to contribute positively to your culture.

 Most interviews are like an arranged mating dance ritual.
 These are the worst interviews you can be part of.
 They don’t have any material impact on informing your decision about a candidate.
 Interviewing is a fairly stressful exercise for the candidates.
 The candidate wants to be seen at his/her best and knows that interviewer is there to judge them.
 Every move they make and every word they utter is going to be judged.